Learn how concern levels are calculated in the Executive Summary of your Transect Report

 - Environmental Compliance Concern Levels

-- Protected Areas: Lands owned or managed by federal, state, tribal, local, and other entities
+- Protected Areas: Highlights the presence of federal, state, tribal, local, and other conservation lands.

-- Environmental Compliance: A preliminary understanding of potential hazardous and contamination issues
+- Environmental Compliance: Provides a preliminary assessment of potential contamination risks.

-- Notes: Recommendations for next steps based on the concern level
+- Recommended next steps based on the information within the report.

 Species Concern Levels